Pro surfer Jean da Silva, 32, passes away

 Brazilian pro surfer Jean da Silva has passed away.
 The 32-year-old surfer from Joinville was found lifeless in his residence.

-In 2006, Da Silva finished third at the World Junior Surfing Championship and, four years later, he won the Brazilian Surfing Championships.
-He was the first surfer from the Santa Catarina state to be crowned national champion.
+In 2006, Da Silva finished third at the World Junior Surfing Championship, and four years later, he won the Brazilian Surfing Championships.

 Da Silva claimed three Qualifying Series (QS) events in Fernando de Noronha, Virginia Beach, and Cascais.
 He was a joyful, serene, and introspective human being.

-In April 2017, Jean da Silva secured a third place at the Krui Pro, in Indonesia.
-He was a seasoned QS campaigner and, in 2012, he finished 32nd and came close to joining the Championship Tour (CT).
+He was a seasoned QS campaigner, and in 2012, he finished 32nd and came close to joining the Championship Tour (CT).

 Jean da Silva started riding waves in Praia da Picama at the age of seven when he got a bodyboard.
-Less than three years later, the goofy-footer was already a skillful surfer.
+Less than three years later, the goofy footer was already a skillful surfer.

 Jean da Silva: he finished third at the 2017 Krui Pro | Photo: Hain/WSL